-Another critique of this particular survey involves demographic questions.
-Those completing the survey may be put off by asking about one's education level or the amount of family income.
-You're not forced to answer but even still, these questions can be construed as an invasion of privacy.
+Another reason I wrote this article called "Survey Blues at Mariano's Grocery Store" involves demographic questions.
+Those completing the survey may be put off by being asked about their education level or the amount of family income.
+You're not forced to answer, but even still, these questions can be construed as an invasion of privacy.
 Even if survey takers complete these sections, how do those survey sponsors know the survey is always being answered in an honest way?
-Additionally, I'm a regular shopper there so they have a lot of information already at their disposal.
+Additionally, I'm a regular shopper there, so they have a lot of information already at their disposal.

 Speaking more broadly, I’ve completed surveys where the first question will be the only option to provide written feedback.
 In other words, if you are unaware and skip over that, thinking you’ll provide input later, you’re out of luck.
 To be thorough, the survey should be designed to provide written feedback at the end.
 To be fully transparent, this phenomenon did not occur with Mariano's survey.

 One last thing, when you complete a survey for a company, you don’t know how they’ll accept the information.
 How does one know if company A will take your input seriously?
 Just because clients can provide feedback doesn’t mean that feedback will be taken seriously.
 Is the necessary feedback sent to the correct department that has the ability to review and possibly make the necessary changes?
 Those are questions that I'm just not in a position to answer.